 Twelfth Judicial District - Rio Grande County Court Judge

-The Twelfth Judicial District Commission on Judicial Performance recommends by a unanimous vote that Judge Patrick Hayes BE RETAINED.
+The Twelfth Judicial District Commission on Judicial Performance recommends that Judge Michael H. Trujillo BE RETAINED.